You get a gold star for positive self-talk!

 There is no other joy in life quite as profound as love.
 Receiving it, giving it, refining it, amplifying it…love is the quintessential phenomenon that is its own reward.

-Seen through the lens of love, one might say that life is a series of “love events”, and this is how we can identify our unique as well as unified purpose in living a human life.
+Seen through the lens of love, one might say that life is a series of “love events”, and this is how we can identify our unique, as well as our unified, purpose in living a human life.
 It’s the ultimate barometer of the value of any experience.
 And without a doubt, you deserve to feel love flowing through you every day.

 If you start your day by saying to yourself – or aloud to the world – “I deserve the joy of loving everyone I meet today”, you will be amazed at how much love you encounter throughout the day.
 Try it and see.